All Episodes

 I'll take imperfect.

-I'm not look, I understand you got varying factions within every party.
+I'm not, look, I understand you got varying factions within every party.

-And that's the my only issue with it.
+And that's my only issue with it.

-Come back here and how much does it cost here?
+Come back here, and how much does it cost here?

-It's okay, but if you let's say you lived in Wichita and you were part of Atlas MD, okay, that would be free.
+But if you let's say you lived in Wichita and you were part of Atlas MD, okay, that would be free.

 Your medicines would be free.